iomesh/docs/docs/basic-concepts/basic-concepts.md

 A PV can be mounted on a host using any supported access mode.
 IOMesh supports `ReadWriteOnce`, `ReadWriteMany`, and `ReadOnlyMany` access modes; however, `ReadWriteMany` and `ReadOnlyMany` are only available for PVs that use `block` as the volume mode.

-- `ReadWriteOnce`: The volume can be mounted as read-write by a single node.
-ReadWriteOnce access mode still can allow multiple pods to access the volume when the pods are running on the same node.
+- `ReadWriteOnce`: The volume can be mounted as read-write by a single node. `ReadWriteOnce` still can allow multiple pods to access the volume when the pods are running on the same node.

 - `ReadWriteMany`: The volume can be mounted as read-write by many nodes.

-- `ReadOnlyMany`: the volume can be mounted as read-only by many nodes.
+- `ReadOnlyMany`: The volume can be mounted as read-only by many nodes.

 [**Helm**](https://helm.sh/)